 Originally from Boynton, Florida, Danielle Bregoli, better known as Bhad Bhabie, has always been one to stir things up.
 She became notorious for her passionate and candid catch phrase, “catch me outside, how about that?” in response to the audience’s ire on the talk show, Dr. Phil.
 The show’s formula was to take troubled teens and turn them around through an extremely controversial rehabilitation center known as Turn About Ranch.

-Bregoli, however, had other plans.
+Bregoli, (known to some as the ‘catch me outside girl’), however, had other plans.
 With a twist that resembles something like an UNO reverse card, Bregoli used her newfound notoriety to launch a flourishing career in music.
 Her steadfast belief of unapologetically being oneself and living one’s truth resonates with millions and is what continues to come through in her music as Bhad Bhabie.

 Her success in such a short period of time has been nothing short of remarkable.
 Not only was she nominated as the best female rapper at the 2018 Billboard Music Awards, Bhad Bhabie has gone on to receive RIAA platinum status (1 million US units) for “Hi Bich” and “Gucci Flip Flops.”
 She has also gone on to work with Lil Yachty, Ty Dolla $ign, Megan Thee Stallion, and YG.